mozilla/data-docs/src/cookbooks/glam.md

 ## How to use GLAM

-You can visit GLAM at [glam.telemetry.mozilla.org](https://glam.telemetry.mozilla.org).
+You can visit GLAM at [`glam.telemetry.mozilla.org`](https://glam.telemetry.mozilla.org).
 As of this writing, Mozilla LDAP credentials are required to access it.

 ### Front page

 ![](../assets/GLAM_screenshots/front-page.png)

-The front page includes 2 main sections: the search bar and the random probe explorer.
+The front page includes two main sections: the search bar and the random probe explorer.
 Fuzzy tech search is implemented to let users search not only by the probe title, but also by the full description.

 GLAM is currently serving data for Firefox Desktop and Firefox for Android.